ruslanmv/Develop-generative-AI-solutions-with-Azure-OpenAI/README.md

 ```

 **Deploy the GPT-3.5-turbo-16k model:**
-   - Once the resource is created, navigate to it.
+   - Once the resource is created, navigate to it, go Azure OpenAI Studio,

 ![](assets/2024-06-10-14-25-09.png)